deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/variables.md

 ## Output Variables

 Outputs are a way to tell Terraform what data is important.
-This data is outputted whenapplyis called, and can be queried using theterraform outputcommand.
+This data is outputted when apply is called, and can be queried using the terraform output command.

 ```json
 output "ip" {